hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

 (together with a configuration file *DataDistrib.ini* with all the subscriptions).

 It is suggested to add the *DataDistrib.exe* to the *Startup* menu (so that it is automatically started).
-However, common backsides of this method is that the executable can be accidentally closed (stopping the data distribution to this package), or it can accidentally runs twice corrupting the configuration file (to prevent this, it could be made ‘read only’).
+However, common issues with this method are that the executable can be accidentally closed (stopping the data distribution to this package), or it can be accidentally run twice corrupting the configuration file (to prevent this, it could be made ‘read only’).

 The setup of this method is summarized as follows: